Understanding the role of nutrients

 Protein is one of the main macronutrients in a pet's diet, alongside carbohydrates and fats.
 Cats and dogs require a lot of protein, as it is a source of energy, but is also key to healthy growth, healing, and gestation.
 Due to these roles, puppies and kittens, pregnant animals, and those suffering from certain illnesses may require more protein than healthy, adult pets.

 It doesn’t matter if dietary protein comes from one source, or from multiple ingredients, as long as the total protein supplied in the diet provides all the necessary amino acids in the correct amounts.

 The role of carbohydrates in pet food

-Cats and dogs can live without carbohydrates in their food, as they synthesise some types of carbohydrate they need for the cells from amino acids.
+Cats and dogs can live without carbohydrates in their food, as they synthesize some types of carbohydrates they need for the cells from amino acids.
 The intake of carbohydrates does, however, greatly improve the body’s functioning.
 Recent research has revealed that as they became domesticated, dogs have undergone genetic changes which mean they are able to thrive on diets with a greater proportion of carbohydrate.*

 *Axelsson et al. The genomic signature of dog domestication reveals adaptation to a starch-rich diet.
 Nature.
 2013;495(7441):360-4

 The role of lipids (fats) in pet food

 Lipids constitute a family of organic substances commonly known as fats.
 Fats are the benchmark energy source for dogs and cats, who oxidize them to extract the energy they need.
 A gram of lipids represents approximately 8.5 kcal of metabolizable energy, almost two and a half times more than a gram of carbohydrate or protein provides.